 All purchases and contracts should support a recognized District function or purpose as well as provide for good quality products and services at the lowest cost, with consideration for service, reliability, and delivery promptness, and in compliance with State law.
 No purchase or contract shall be made or entered into as a result of favoritism, extravagance, fraud, or corruption.

-Adoption of the annual budget authorizes the Superintendent or designee to purchase budgeted supplies, equipment, and services, provided that State law is followed.
-Purchases of items outside budget parameters require prior Board approval, except in an emergency.
+Adoption of the annual budget authorizes the Superintendent or designee to purchase budgeted supplies, equipment, and services.
+Purchases of items not included in the budget require prior School Board approval, except in an emergency.